richardpauldev/578PA3.2/README.md

 From here on, you need to read the documentation of each test, understand why it's failing, and take it from there to make your replicated server consistent and fault-tolerant.

+If using the GigaPaxos/RSM approach, change [`ReplicatedServer.PREFIX`](https://bitbucket.org/distrsys/fault-tolerant-db/src/aec05dee351ae433c08ccbbc0103d65c17c3aa82/src/server/ReplicatedServer.java#lines-21) from `"server"` to `"active"` because it would be using the `conf/gigapaxos.properties` configuration file (as opposed to `servers.properties` for the other two options).

 ***

 # Submission instructions #